Sicco123/NoncrossingQuantileEstimationWithNeuralNetworks/README.md

 We implemented one model in the PyTorch framework.
 This can be found in the pytorch_NCMQRNN package.
 We also provide a package to test the results.
 Lastly, we provide a package which can be used to obtain joint prediction region from quantile regression estimates.

+See the test file to see how the packages can be used.

+Tensorflow version 2.8.0
+PyTorch version 1.11.0